-This command allows the master to write 2 bytes of data to the DS18S20's scratchpad.
-The first byte is written into the $T_H$ register (byte 2 of the scratchpad), and the second byte is written into the $T_L$ register (byte 3 of the scratchpad).
+This command allows the master to write three bytes of data to the DS1822's scratchpad.
+The first data byte is written into the $T_H$ register (byte 2 of the scratchpad), the second byte is written into the $T_L$ register (byte 3), and the third byte is written into the configuration register (byte 4).
 Data must be transmitted least significant bit first.
-Both bytes MUST be written before the master issues a reset, or the data may be corrupted.
+All three bytes MUST be written before the master issues a reset, or the data may be corrupted.